AprilBrother/wiki.aprbrother/src/en/april_logger.md

 The board has a button wires to `GPIO9`.
 Hold on the button and connect the board to a computer, it can be program mode.
 You can use the button and USB port together to program the board.

-## Logging configuration ##
+## How to start ##

+* Prepare a microSD card and format with FAT32 file system
+* Create a file `config.txt` at the root folder.
+See the below for the file content
+* Insert the SD card and power on the board.
+The logger read the serial data from UART pins and saves to the SD card.
+* It will publish the serial data to the MQTT server if you configured WiFi and MQTT broker

-### Configuring config.json file ###
+### Configuring config.txt file ###

-The `config.json` allows you to control how the logger records data to the microSD card.
+The `config.txt` allows you to control how the logger records data to the microSD card.
 Let's go over the different settings.
 It's written in JSON format.

 An example: